 Unlike the earlier Tynemouth database records are being added regularly as research is completed for individual casualties.
 The publicly accessible database is now arranged in several sections.
 The database search can be refined using the drop-down box at the top right hand corner of the database home page.

-The current research programme is planned to be complete by Summer 2018.
-The absence of a casualty's name does not mean that we are unaware of any particular casualty.
+The current research programme was planned to be complete by end 2018.
+The absence of a casualty’s name does not mean that we are unaware of any particular casualty.

 The database is free to access and all materials in relation to each man are free to download for personal and academic use only.